 - THCV is an appetite suppressant.
-In contrast to THC, THCV dulls the appetite.
+In contrast to THC, THCV may dull the appetite.
 This may be good for consumers focused on weight loss, but THCV should be avoided by patients treating appetite loss or anorexia.

 - THCV may help with diabetes.
 Research shows promise in THCV’s ability to regulate blood sugar levels and reduce insulin resistance.

-- THCV reduces panic attacks.
+- THCV may reduce panic attacks.
 It appears to curb anxiety attacks in PTSD patients without suppressing emotion.

 - THCV may help with Alzheimer’s.
 Tremors, motor control, and brain lesions associated with Alzheimer’s disease appear to be improved by THCV, but research is in progress.

 - THCV stimulates bone growth.
 Because it promotes the growth of new bone cells, THCV is being looked at for osteoporosis and other bone-related conditions.

 So you’re looking for the effects mentioned above, but you aren’t sure where to start your search for high-THCV strains and products.
 Most strains only contain trace, undetectable amounts of THCV, making it difficult to achieve the desired therapeutic effect.
 We can assume that more THCV-rich products will be introduced alongside its growing popularity, but in the meantime, here are some useful hints for locating this rare therapeutic gem.